-Find the Root of The Issue
+Find the Root of the Issue

-The flakier your scalp is, the more likely it is that dead skin cells will mix with sebum (the natural oils from your skin) and cause clogged pores.
+The flakier your scalp is, the more likely it is that dead skin cells may mix with sebum (the natural oils from your skin) and potentially cause clogged pores.

 Choose a Shampoo for Scalp Health

-Some shampoos and conditioners can strip the scalp of its natural oils, leaving it dry and irritated.
-"Consider avoiding sulfates in shampoo which tend to be more harsh cleansers that can strip the skin of its natural oils," says Rubin.
+Some shampoos and conditioners may strip the scalp of its natural oils, leaving it dry and irritated.
+"Consider avoiding sulfates in shampoo, which tend to be more harsh cleansers that can strip the skin of its natural oils," says Rubin.

-Apply a Hair Oil
+Apply a Hair Oil or Serum

-Replenish the scalp's moisture directly with an oil specifically intended for the scalp and hair.
-If you're doing it at the start of your day, wet hair first to avoid too much of the oil being picked up by the strands, and use a Q-Tip to apply the oil directly to the scalp.
+Replenish the scalp's moisture directly with an oil or a serum specifically intended for the scalp and hair.
+If you do this step at the start of your day, wet your hair first to avoid too much of the product being picked up by the strands, and use a cotton swab to apply it directly to the scalp.